kbighorse/working-with-me/README.md

 Outside of work, I like reading, writing, cooking, learning Spanish, and moseying along Chicago's lakefront.
 This year I tried birding for the first time and really enjoyed it.

-You'll notice these are all solo activities because I'm a textbook introvert that gains energy from stuff like this.
+You'll notice these are all solo activities because I'm a textbook introvert who gains energy from stuff like this.
 But I also love talking to people, especially when we can get into meaty discussions about something we both care about.

 ## Communication